robertkrimen/dbg/README.markdown

 ```go
 func (self *Dbgr) SetOutput(output interface{})
 ```
-SetOutput will accept a *log.Logger or io.Writer as a destination for output.
+SetOutput will accept the following as a destination for output:

-Passing in nil will reset output to go to the standard logger from the log package.
+    *log.Logger         Print*/Panic*/Fatal* of the logger
+    io.Writer           -
+    nil                 Reset to the default output (os.Stderr) "log"               Print*/Panic*/Fatal* via the "log" package

 --
 **godocdown** http://github.com/robertkrimen/godocdown